quality-liquid/cupid_code/Documentation/Manual/manager_manual.md

 ![alt_text](manager_imgs/suspendedcupid.png "Suspended")

 You can do the same to unsuspend them by clicking the button again.
-It will return their privileges and change their nametag to blue
+It will return their privileges and change their nametag to pink

 ![alt_text](manager_imgs/unsuspendedcupid.png)

 ### Navigation with the Menu Drawer

-On every page, there is a blue navigation bar at the top with an icon that is three lines in the top left.
+On every page, there is a pink navigation bar at the top with an icon that is three lines in the top left.
 This is a button that will open the navigation drawer.

 ![alt_text](manager_imgs/drawnavigation.png "NavBar")